Bites and stings

 People at greater risk of severe reactions to spider venom include babies, young children, the elderly and people with an existing heart condition.

-In the event of a venomous bite or sting –
+In the event of a venomous bite or sting:

 • Call triple zero (000) for an ambulance in an emergency.

-• Keep casualty as still as possible.
+• Reassure the person and keep as still as possible.

-• Use the Pressure Immobilisation Technique (PIT) for venomous bites/stings and other bites if allergic.
-Apply pressure to the wound with a firm (10-15cm wide) elasticised bandage – use a second wide bandage starting at the toes or fingers and bandage up the limb as far as possible.
+• When using the PIT, apply pressure to the wound with a firm (10-15cm wide) elasticised bandage – use a second wide bandage starting at the toes or fingers and bandage up the limb as far as possible.

 • Do not apply a tourniquet.

 If the person collapses or stops breathing, you will need to apply CPR (cardiopulmonary resuscitation) until medical help arrives.
+Remember – CPR takes precedence over other first aid if the person is not breathing.

-For more information on bites and stings – first aid visit Better Health Channel
+For more information on bites and stings first aid, visit Better Health Channel.

 Fast facts: